After redundancy from retail, electrical trainee Steven is now working full-time as an electrician.

 A few months after we reopened our training centres after the first lockdown, Steven enquired about our Domestic Electrical Installer Award training.
 Once complete, DEI training allows you to complete electrical work in a domestic setting.

-After having a chat with one of our course advisors, Steven decided he could see himself going further in the electrical industry.
-Instead of the DEI, Steven chose to enrol on our NVQ Level 3 Electrical Training Course.
+After chatting with one of our course advisors, Steven decided he could see himself going further in the electrical industry.
+So, instead of the DEI, Steven chose to enrol on our NVQ Level 3 Electrical Training Course.

-Looking to study at our Birmingham centre, we arranged for him to visit the centre.
+Looking to study at our Birmingham centre, we arranged for a centre visit so Steven could look around.
 We operate an open-door policy and encourage anyone interested in training to come in and look around.
-Not only will it allow you to get a feel for the place and see what facilities we have to offer, but it's a great chance to have a chat with the trainers.
+Not only will it allow you to get a feel for the place and see what facilities we have to offer, but it’s a great chance to have a chat with the trainers.

 Electrical Training With Options Skills